GabrielePisciotta/RestrictedBoltzmannMachine/README.md

-# RestrictedBoltzmannMachine-demo
+# Restricted Boltzmann Machine demo
-Simple RBM used as feature extractor for classification purposes
+Here it's shown how to create an RBM and how it's possible to use it as a feature extractor.
+Hidden units' probabilities will be used as input for a simple classifier.